dgatf/msrc/README.md

 - Fuel tank pressure (I2C sensor): XGZP68XXD
 - 6 switches (gpio high or low)

 All sensors are optional.
 Make the circuit with the desired sensors and enable them in the configuration.
-It can be configured from the PC with msrc_gui.
+It can be configured from the PC with MSRC Link.

 (1) If ESC doesn't arm, enable _ESC Init Delay_ or connect MSRC after the ESC is armed
 (2) Supported: Kosmic, Kolibri, JivePro.
 Not supported: Jive.